two gears marketing and sales

 • Marketing success is measured by metrics such as website traffic, engagement rates, lead generation, and brand recognition.

-• Sales success is measured by metrics like the number of deals closed, revenue generated, and conversion rates.
+• Sales success is measured by deals closed, revenue generated, and conversion rates.

 • Role in the Customer Journey:

-• Marketing plays a critical role at the top of the funnel, attracting and nurturing leads.
+• Marketing drives the top of the funnel—awareness and lead nurturing.

-• Sales takes over in the middle and bottom of the funnel, converting leads into customers and driving revenue.
+• Sales drives the middle and bottom—converting leads into customers and building long-term relationships.

 How Sales and Marketing Support Each Other

-Despite their differences, sales and marketing are interdependent and must work together to achieve business goals.
-Here’s how these two functions can support each other:
+Despite their differences, sales and marketing are interdependent and must collaborate to achieve business goals.
+Here’s how they support one another:

 • Lead Generation and Nurturing:

-• Marketing generates leads through various campaigns, content, and promotions.
-These leads are then passed on to the sales team for follow-up.
+• Marketing generates leads through campaigns, content, and promotions.
+Sales follows up to convert them.

 • Alignment on Target Audience: